onweb3/ShibaVille/README.md

-**Shibaville: A Fully On-Chain Tower Defense Game**
+**Shibaville: A Fully On-Chain City building Game**

-Shibaville is a revolutionary on-chain game now being built on the high-performance, low-cost new Binance Chain (OPBNB) and Greenfield for 3D assets storage.
+Shibaville is a on-chain city-building strategy video game built on the new Binance Chain (OPBNB) and Greenfield.
 All game mechanics, rules, and actions are embedded in smart contracts, ensuring a transparent, fair, and accessible experience for players across multiple platforms.
 In Shibaville, players immerse themselves in building, resource management, and strategic warfare while contributing to a vibrant and dynamic in-game economy.

 ### Key Features

 - **On-Chain Gameplay**: Every aspect of gameplay is on-chain, ensuring fairness and transparency for all players.
-- **Fair-Launch**: Shibaville is a community project, No pre-minted tokens, all contracts start from zero.
+- **Fair-Launch**: Shibaville is a community project, No pre-minted tokens, No ICO, all contracts start from zero.
 - **Cross-Platform Access**: Play seamlessly from web browsers, Mobile devices, or build your own scripts.
-- **Unique Upgradable NFTs**: Each ville and building NFT can be upgraded with unique 3D visual representations.
+- **Unique Upgradable NFTs**: Each ville and building NFT are upgradedable with extra unique 3D visual representations.
 - **Open Source**: Shibaville is fully open-source under the MIT license, inviting contributions and innovation from the community.
 - **Referral System**: An incentivized referral system encourages players to grow the community, enhancing engagement and growth.